- Bus Safety: Check seat belts and provide an emergency info card.

 - Red Flags: Call 112 or Nova Ambulans for breathing issues, severe allergic reactions, or head trauma.

 September brings back-to-school energy—and with it, more daily movement for kids.
 School buses, playgrounds, gyms and club activities can increase minor injuries and unexpected health issues [3].
-This guide offers practical, actionable tips to start the 2026–2026 school year safely.
+The checklist below targets the 2026–2027 academic year for Istanbul families and schools, aligning the Turkish Ministry of National Education (MEB) school-health framework with international clinical guidance for asthma, anaphylaxis, and head-injury triage.

 Back to School 2026: Emergency and First Aid Guide